Particular/ServiceControl/docs/performance.md

 ###  Investigate the impact of audit retention

 Tests were conducted using messages of decreasing sizes (as the database would be too extensive for the most extended retention periods).
-The messages sizes were kept under 80 KB to make sure the body is also stored as in metadata
+The messages sizes were kept under 80 KB to make sure the body is also stored as metadata

  - 5 minutes -> **80 msg/s , 4 GB database, 22 GB RAM after processing 450K messages, cleanup cost ~4 ms/message**
  - 30 minutes -> **65 msg/s, 20 GB database, up to 60 GB of RAM**